srihar5ha/FRIDAY-GPT/README.md

 # FRIDAY-GPT
 ## A Voice-BOT powered by OPENAI-GPT-3
+###### Author - SRI HARSHA G

+#### About the Project:

-Friday-GPT is a Python project that takes voice input from a user and converts it into text,relays it to  OpenAI's GPT-3 for conversational logic.
+* Friday-GPT is a Python project that takes voice input from a user and converts it into text,relays it to  OpenAI's GPT-3 for conversational logic.
 The response is then converted to audio and played back to the user.

-FUN FACT: "FRIDAY" is the reference taken from IRONMAN's AI-BOT :smile::grin::grin:
+* FUN FACT: "FRIDAY" is the reference taken from IRONMAN's AI-BOT :smile::grin::grin:
 ## Table of Contents

 - [Prerequisites](#prerequisites)